 A multifunction printer, or MFP, is an all-in-one technology that copies, scans, and prints documents; sends emails and faxes; print straight from the internet; and even perform tasks such as hole punching, folding, stapling and booklet making.

 Why get 3 or 5 different office equipment when you can have all their functions combined in one technology?
-Here are the benefits of multifunction printers.
+Here are the benefits of mfps.

-Having the combined functions of different technologies, a multifunction printer can help streamline various office tasks and optimize business operations.
+Having the combined functions of different technologies, a mfp can help streamline various office tasks and optimize business operations.
 In addition to printing quickly and producing good-quality prints, an MFP may also allow:

 - Remote printing

 - Copying and scanning

 MFP that’s ideal for the Small Office and Home Office (SOHO) market may have built-in networking capability which allows access to multiple computers in the local network.
 An MFP may also come with a large hard drive to serve as the business’ permanent document storage space.
 With an Optical Character Recognition (OCR) software, an MFP can automatically convert scanned documents into computer files.

 In addition to having an automatic energy-saving mode feature, the combined functionality of an MFP significantly reduces an office’s energy consumption by scaling down the number of equipment being used.

 An MFP’s energy efficiency and extensive document management capabilities translate to lots of money saved for the company.
 Having a single piece of equipment to perform multiple functions also means maintenance and service costs are greatly reduced.
 With an mfp that can also digitize documents, a business can go further with its paperless communication and save money from reduced print jobs.